Changing the URL of a Joomla Website

 - Find and Replace all of your old URLs with the new one.
 Note: the default keyboard shortcut for "find and replace" is CTRL+H (hold down your control key and click on 'H') - this will bring up the Find and Replace dialog.

 - Once you have replaced all of the old URLs with your domain name save the SQL file.

-- Go back to phpMyAdmin and then IMPORT your updated SQL file back in as the SAME Joomla database.
+- Once all of the tables are gone, you can then go forward with importing the updated table.
+Go back to phpMyAdmin and then IMPORT your updated SQL file back into the SAME Joomla database.

 This completes the steps necessary to change the domain name for your Joomla website.
 Remember that the changes for the database might not be necessary as it depends on how you configured your Joomla website.
 If you require further information on Joomla, please go to the Getting Started Guide: Joomla.

 Joomla Community Google+ Hangout #3